CouncilofLorien/counciloflorien.github.io/docs/cards/E/evil-things-lingering.md

 > Sage Ally
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _**Unique.**_ _Balrog-specific._ _Spawn. ***Playable at The Under-galleris, The Under-courts, or Remains of Thangorodrim.*** Discard this ally if its company moves using region or starter movement.
+> > _**Unique.**_ _Balrog specific._ _Spawn._ ***Playable at The Under-galleries, The Under-courts, or Remains of Thangorodrim.*** Discard this ally if its company moves using region or starter movement.
 If this ally's controlling character is not The Balrog, your opponent makes a roll during your organization phase and subtracts four.
 The controlling character is eliminated if the result is greater than his mind.
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield">【 9/9 】</div>